 Store locations, distribution, warehouse location, and shipping channels should be optimal to maintain proper order handling and provide an optimized shopping experience.

 Overstocking and duplication of stock can both end up blocking your capital.
 You won’t have to worry about understocking or overstocking issues if you can use an inventory management system.

 Proper allocation of in-stock items can avoid cannibalizing your online sales.
 Accomplishing pickups and delivery on time can help you to maintain a continuous moving inventory system.

 Challenge #5: Uninformed employees

 Uninformed store associates can turn down potential buyers due to a lack of info.
 Adequately train your staff to ensure that no one ever leaves without a product.

 The essence of omni-channel is unifying all channels to provide a seamless customer experience, but there are challenges that retailer are facing.
-Let’s discuss what are solutions for those challenges.
+Let’s discuss what are solutions for all the omnichannel challenges.

 1. Buy Online, Pick up in Store (BOPIS)

 This particular way of commerce is the blend of the online and in-store experience.
 The demand for the practice of offering BOPIS has grown following Covid -19 as we are supposed to maintain social distancing.
 BOPIS offers more comfortable buying online.
 While providing a more convenient way to shop, BOPIS allows retailers to engage with customers.

 BOPIS delivers convenience to the shoppers.
 They will enjoy the flexibility of how they want their orders fulfilled, and they want to be able to complete their purchases or make returns quickly and efficiently.
 Here are the steps